Luis M. Farías

-Luis M. Farías (7 June 1920 – 3 April 1999) was a Mexican politician affiliated with the PRI who served as Governor of Nuevo León from 1971 to 1973 and Mayor of Monterrey from 1986 to 1988.
-He served as Deputy of the XLIII, XLVII and LI Legislatures representing the Federal District and Nuevo León.
+Luis M. Farías (7 June 1920 – 3 April 1999) was a Mexican politician affiliated with the Institutional Revolutionary Party (PRI) who served as governor of Nuevo León from 1971 to 1973 and mayor of Monterrey from 1986 to 1988.
+He served as a federal deputy in the 43rd, 47th and 51st sessions of Congress, representing electoral districts in both the Federal District and Nuevo León.

-He was the President of the Chamber of Deputies in 1969 and 1981.
+He was the president of the Chamber of Deputies in 1969 and 1981.

 He was an officer of the Legion of Honor (France) and a grand cross of the Order of Merit of the German Republic.